woodstockcs/games-class-docs/adr/side-panel.md

 # Sandbox

-Study the table below, which shows the output created by each line of code.
+Study the table below, which shows the output created by some lines of code.

 What do you guess belongs in the `?` spots in the table?

 | Code                            | Output                        |
 | :------------------------------ | :---------------------------- |